benjamaina/house_management/README.md

 # 🏠 House Management System

-A full-featured backend system built with Django REST Framework for managing rental properties, tenants, and rent payments — complete with JWT authentication, M-Pesa payment integration, and Redis caching for performance.
+A full-featured backend system built with Django REST Framework for managing rental properties, tenants, and rent payments — complete with JWT authentication, payment tracking and Redis caching for performance.

 ## 🚀 Features

 - ✅ Secure JWT-based authentication using SimpleJWT
 - 🏢 CRUD operations for Houses, Tenants, and Flat Buildings
-- 💸 M-Pesa STK Push payment integration
-- 📥 Payment notification handling
 - ⚡ Redis caching for optimized performance
 - 🔐 Admin login/logout functionality
 - 📦 Fully decoupled API for frontend integration